The path from lattice QCD to the short-distance contribution to $0\nu\beta\beta$ decay with a light Majorana neutrino

 The nuclear EFT considered here is the pionless EFT~\cite{Kaplan:1998tg, Kaplan:1998we, vanKolck:1998bw, Chen:1999tn, Butler:1999sv}, where the Lagrangian of free and strongly interacting nucleons can be organized as

 Here, $\partial_t$ is the time derivative and ${\bf \nabla}$ is the spatial gradient operator. $N=\begin{psmallmatrix} p \\ n \end{psmallmatrix}$ is an isospin doublet comprised of the proton, $p$, and the neutron, $n$, fields, each with mass $M$.
-Isospin symmetry will be assumed throughout as the isospin-breaking effects are small and contribute at higher orders than considered. $P_{i} \equiv \frac{1}{\sqrt{8}}\sigma _{2}\tau _{2}\tau_{i}$ is a projector for the isotriplet channel, and the ellipsis denotes higher-order terms in a momentum expansion.
-A similar interacting term can be written for the isosinglet channel, however, it will not be of use in the following LO study of the decay amplitude.
+Isospin symmetry will be assumed throughout. $P_{i} \equiv \frac{1}{\sqrt{8}}\sigma _{2}\tau _{2}\tau_{i}$ is a projector for the isotriplet channel, and the ellipsis denotes higher-order terms in a momentum expansion.
+A similar interacting term can be written for the isosinglet channel.
 The effective Lagrangian for the charged-current (CC) weak interaction is given by

 where $G_F$ is Fermi's constant, $V_{ud}$ is a Cabibbo-Kobayashi-Maskawa (CKM) matrix element~\cite{Cabibbo:1963yz, Kobayashi:1973fv}, $v$ and $\mathcal{S}$ are the nucleon velocity and spin, respectively ($v=(1,\bm{0})$ and $\mathcal{S}=(0,\tfrac{\bm{\sigma}}{2})$ in the nucleon's rest frame), $\tau_{+}=(\tau_{1}+i\tau_{2})/2$ where $\tau_i$ are isospin Pauli metrices, and $g_A$ is the nucleon's axial charge.
 The leptonic current contains the left-handed electron, $e_L$, and neutrino, $\nu_L$, fields.
 Last but not least, one can construct a contact $\Delta L = 2$ four-nucleon-two-electron operator in the EFT: